pivotal-cf/docs-cassandra/resources.html.md

 </table>

 #### Notes:
-* The `development` plan consists of the `Multitenant Cassandra Seed Node` and `Multitenant Cassandra Node` resources
+* The `multi-tenant` plan consists of the `Multitenant Cassandra Seed Node` and `Multitenant Cassandra Node` resources